espilce/smash-ultimate-api/README.md

 # Smash Ultimate API

 The aim of this project is to build a rest api featuring all characters of Super Smash Bros.
 Ultimate.
+Characters have attributes mainly based on their frame data and other stats available like their weight for example.

 ## Endpoints